Bright finder

 TIPS

-* The results from your search will appear in your "chat window", and if you have chat logging turned on, will also be saved in the chat text log on your PC.
+* The results from your search will appear in your "chat window", and if you have chat logging turned on, will also be saved in the chat text log on your PC (usually called "chat.txt").
 If you need to keep a record of the items, you can select and press "Control+C" to copy the report from either the chat window or your text log, and then paste it into a notecard or a PC text file.
+If you choose CSV format results, many spreadsheet programs will allow you to import this: though you may need to remvoe

 * Second Life allows objects to send messages to avatars in two ways, called "OwnerSay" and "InstantMessage".
 Both the names are a bit misleading - you "hear" them both in your "chat" window in the same way.
 OwnerSay is a little faster, but only works while you are in the same region.
 InstantMessage is slower, but works even between regions.
 The Bright Finder will automatically use OwnerSay if you are in the same region, and switch to InstantMessage if you aren't.
 You won't notice much difference, but as OwnerSay is a little faster, you'll receive your results *slightly* faster if you stay in the region during the search.